Found under: Settings > MIDI

 These are normally connected to the device running OpenSongApp using a USB cable (often requiring an additional OTG/On-the-go cable), or by connecting to a BluetoothLE enabled MIDI device, which is obviously the neatest solution!

-If you want to go wireless, but your MIDI device doesn't have built in BluetoothLE, you can often plug in a cheap Bluetooth dongle to the MIDI device to let OpenSongApp communicate with it.
+If you want to go wireless, but your MIDI device doesn't have built in BluetoothLE, you can often plug in a relatively cheap Bluetooth dongle to the MIDI device to let OpenSongApp communicate with it.

 To search for connected USB MIDI devices, click on 'SEARCH'.
 To find MIDI over BluetoothLE devices, switch on the 'Connect Bluetooth devices option' (this may check for permissions and request them if required), then click on 'SEARCH'.
 Any devices found will be shown to you and you can select them to make the connection to the app.